Athozs/hass-additional-ca/README.md

 4. Restart Home Assistant.

 > [!IMPORTANT]
-> Some integrations need to be set up again to use the updated CA trust store (which now includes your private CA).
+> Some integrations need to be set up again to use the updated system CA trust store (which now includes your private CA).
 >
 > After upgrading Home Assistant to a new version, you need to restart Home Assistant to load your certificates again.